Far East Asian Terrorists

 - Seemingly played/averted with Persona 4: Arena when the terrorists who hijack a Japan Airline Network flight appear to be lone wolves, until it's revealed that they were just ordinary civilians brainwashed to do the hijacking with air guns by "The Malevolent Entity".

-- A few of them are minor antagonists in the Rainbow Six video games as RAINBOW deals with them in anti-terror operations.
+- A few of them are minor antagonists in Rainbow Six, as RAINBOW deals with them in anti-terror operations.
 Examples include Kang Revolutionaries in China and the Red Sun Brigade in America, which is an Expy of the Japanese Red Army with more money to launch bold terror attacks worldwide.